Aryannn17/Personal-Assistant-1/README.md

 # Personal-Assistant-application
-C++ text to speech application which acts as a personal assistant.
+C++ text to speech application which acts as a personal assistant and can be used to operate your device using voice.

 Firstly one must download and install espeak speech synthesizer.
 The link is:http://espeak.sourceforge.net/download.html Now the espeak.exe application must be placed in the same folder where the c++ application is being stored.